hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 ## Aggregators

 Based on the Hazelcast MapReduce framework, Aggregators are ready-to-use data aggregations.
-Those are typical operations like sum up values, finding minimum or maximum values, calculating averages and other operations as you expect them to be available in the relational database world.
+These are typical operations like sum up values, finding minimum or maximum values, calculating averages and other operations that you would expect to be available in the relational database world.

 Aggregation operations are implemented, as mentioned above, on top of the MapReduce framework and therefore all operations can be achieved using pure map-reduce calls but using the Aggregation feature is more convenient for a big set of standard operations.